samuelwilliams413/samuelwilliams413.github.io/chukchuk/dm_fantasy.md

 ## Other things

 - > I love telegraphing moves on a boss.
 So, I make custom bosses that are put to the test in oneshots.
 Instead of using Lair Actions on Initiative Count 20, I have them prepare a powerful boss action that then triggers on the next Initiative Count 20.
+- Roll initiative ahead of time (end of combat)
+- BE JOHN WOO, JACK KIRBY, AND STEVE DITKO

 - > three test system.
 Look at what your players can do and have put points / levels into.
 This is what they want to do, so help them do it.
 Try and figure into an adventure